 Within the custom theme on this site, twelve distinct records within global schema store description, duration and promo codes for each monthly sale.
 A page template includes placeholders that are coded to replace with corresponding database records to highlight active discounts.
 The information fed to a homepage banner when active.
 The programming language known as Liquid, binds them together.

 The most ubiquitous way to feature dynamic content is to regularly publish a blog.
 Search engines love fresh content with dates.
 Search engine position climbs in proportion to the volume of quality content you publish.
 Write something once a week, twice a week or everyday.
 Shopify allows you to schedule articles months in advance.
 Entire articles or excerpts can be featured on your home page.
 Sharpen your pencil.
 You can publish multiple blogs on Shopify.
-ClinicalPosters has three.
+ClinicalPosters has four: